bnclabs/bd/README.md

 Bigdata with Rust
 -----------------

-`db.rs` is a big-data package with following primary scope.
+`db-rs` is a big-data package with following primary scope.

 1. [x] Interpret data in JSON format.
 2. [ ] Query JSON documents using [jq][jq].